christopher-demarco/LISA-2014-BUILD/README.md

 # LISA-2014-BUILD

-This repository holds all code, config, docs, and resources for the compute side of LISA-2014-BUILD.
+This is a sketch of how this beast might look.
+This is not one monolithic repo because apparently that's an antipattern.

 I suppose there could be some networking stuff here, but that's out of my realm.

 I expect we'll use s3 buckets (or bts!?) to store data.

-So I guess here's how it goes:
-Standard DHCP, BIND cookbooks.
+Each templated file should carry a header showing how (or where to learn how) to edit it...
+(This raises the nagging question of whether everybody knows/is cool with Chef)

+## Cookbooks
+	* users
+	* environment (editors, colordiff, et al.)
+	* bind
+	* mon-client
+	    * nagios-plugins
+		* munin-client
+		* logdest
+	* mail
+	* bind
+	* dhcpd
+	* tftpd
+	* nagios-server (stuff like this can config based on node inventory)
+	* munin-server
+	* splunk-server

 ## Roles:
-	- lisa (common stuff)
+    * lisa (common stuff)
+	    * munin-node
+		* loghost
-	- dhcp
+	* dhcp
-	- resolv
+	* resolv
-	- auth
+    * auth
-	- mon
+    * mon
+	* tester
+	* build

+## Environments (associate with cookbook tags)
+	* dev
+	* prod

+## Data bags
+	* users

 Figure out how to use AWS templates to provision nodes.
-Then move on to the Nagios, Splunk integrations—deploy and provision based on node inventory.

-A major question in my mind is *where* all this documentation/design takes place—slack, Google Docs, in-place (github)?
-(Those are in decreasing order of abstraction, and inversely Emacs-friendliness :-/ )

-- Each templated file should carry a header showing how (or where to learn how) to edit it.